founders4schools/Dockerfiles/README.md

 ...
 ```

+## Images

-## Webserver
+### Webserver

 The webserver images are under the `python-gis-node` folder.

-The structure is divided between Python 2 and Python 3 base images.
+### Base image

-Each base image is installing the GEOS, GDAL and Python GDAL libraries,
+The first file is providing a base image, installing the GEOS, GDAL
-which are needed by a Webserver that is using PostGIS.
+and Python GDAL libraries, which are needed by a Webserver that

-Each image also install Node.js, which is needed to manage & build
-static assets.

-They are using the tags `py2` and `py3` on DockerHub.
+is using PostGIS.
+They is using the tags `py3` on DockerHub, but it
+is currently unused.

-### Circle CI 2.0
+#### Circle CI 2.0

-Each Webserver image has an extension for Circle CI, which install the Heroku
+Webserver image has an extension for Circle CI, which installs Node, the Heroku
 CLI and a couple of command line utilities.
-They are called `py2-ci` and
-`py3-ci` respectively.
+They is called `py3-ci` respectively.

-For instance you would use the python 2 image from the Circle CI config:
+For instance you would use the python 3 image from the Circle CI config:

 ```yaml
 version: 2